-- Some waterbodies identified from the database shapefiles are probably not actually wetlands or ephemeral wetlands (appear upland).
-Most of these locations are from the Alberta Merged Wetland Inventory (AMWI), which is being replaced by the ABMI database. - The ABMI database is a more conservative estimate of waterbodies, but appear to be more accurate.
+- Using aerial photography, not all waterbodies were not identified, however all potential waterbodies were delineated when able to be identified - Some waterbodies identified from the database shapefiles are probably not actually wetlands or ephemeral wetlands, but are actually wet upland areas).
+Most of these locations are from the Alberta Merged Wetland Inventory (AMWI) database.
+The updated predecessor, the ABMI database, has removed the majority of these wet upland areas.
+Also the waterbodies wet upland areas would need to be soil tested and delineated in the field to determine a more accurate waterbody boundary delineation. - The ABMI database is a more conservative estimate of waterbodies, but appears to be more accurate.
 Some waterbodies have been missed.
-Waterbodies in the golf course may have been omitted intentionally, but one golf course waterbody has two pieces identified. - Two ABMI waterbodies are identified as swamp, but are driveways in the Prairie Schooner Estates, whereas the waterbodies in the backyards were missed. - The canal was likely omitted due to being manmade. - Many of the polygons within the ABMI and AMWI datasets were pieces of waterbodies.
-Nearly 60% of the polygons in the ABMI dataset are from four waterbodies.
-Some of this is likely due to the complexity and different water levels of the wetlands themselves throughout the month(s) and year(s). - Waterbodies were split based on water levels and estimated boundaries from the 2020 aerial imagery provided from Rocky View County. - No missing waterbodies were added, nor were any potential waterbodies removed if they were likely not present, as no field ground-truthing was conducted.
-Historical imagery was also not used to determine if waterbodies validity due to the scope of this assessment.
+Several small bodies of water appear to be agricultural dugouts, and therefore may have been omitted intentionally.
+ABMI waterbodies under 400 square meters were not identified and in some cases did not identify additional pieces of larger waterbodies. - Three ABMI and three AMWI waterbodies appear in Cambridge Park and they no longer • exist within the residential development of the area. - Many of the polygons within the ABMI and AMWI datasets were pieces of waterbodies. • Nearly 60% of the polygons in the ABMI dataset are from four waterbodies.
+Some of this is likely due to the complexity and different water levels of the wetlands themselves throughout the month(s) and year(s). - Waterbodies were determined based on water levels and estimated boundaries from the 2020 aerial imagery provided from Rocky View County. - Some waterbodies were added and some waterbodies removed where no sufficient water was found or if the waterbodies have been destroyed.
+No field ground-truthing was conducted, but some other imagery was used to determine if waterbodies were wet in different parts of the year to validate some of the ABMI database errors.
+One area within NE-32-24-28-W4 has two waterbodies that are classified as swamp, but one polygon is a group of trees and part of a road next to a wetland.